 Nevertheless, in the current educational climate where high-stakes testing and “accountability” are the common buzz-words, it is understood that program administrators and teachers might feel the need to add other layers of assessment on top of the formative assessment system proposed in this framework.
 While Project Construct does not recommend any large-scale summative assessment tool for use in Project Construct classrooms, there are some good, criterion-referenced observational assessment tools available that might exist comfortably in the classroom alongside the Project Construct framework for curriculum, instruction, and assessment and provide an extra measure of feedback to stakeholders who wish it

 Parents As Teachers

 This program is designed to provide support to families throughout pregnancy until their child enters Kindergarten.
-PAT is FREE to all families in the West Plains School District.
-Services can begin during pregnancy and continue until the child enter kindergarten.
+PAT is FREE for all families in the West Plains School District.
+Services can begin during pregnancy and continue until the child enters kindergarten.
 Children learn more during the first five years than at any other time in life and this program helps parents understand how their child grows and learns.
-For more information, contact Dr. Julie Williams at 417-256-6150, ext.
-4510 (email@example.com); or Becky Richardson, PAT Facilitator, at email@example.com or firstname.lastname@example.org.
+For more information, contact Dr. Amy Ross at 417-255-8676 or firstname.lastname@example.org; or Andrea Harris & Brenda Scott, PAT Facilitator, at email@example.com or firstname.lastname@example.org.